J-Jiang1124/pyCASW/README.md

       • Click “save” can output the result of correlation and partial correlation analysis as a csv file.<br>

 <br>
-Note: The researchers in many fields may benefit from pyCASW by obtaining a fast way to analysis the coupling relationship between multiple variables in complex systems.<br>
+Note: Test data is provided.
+The researchers in many fields may benefit from pyCASW by obtaining a fast way to analysis the coupling relationship between multiple variables in complex systems.<br>
 Thank you for using pyCASW!